danielnorberg/tako/README.rst

 key-value pair to be replicated across 2 buckets with 2 nodes for a total of 4 nodes.

-Both read repair and background healing is enabled, with the background healing scheduled to be performed at 24 hour intervals.
-Larger data sets typically need larger intervals, otherwise the background healing will take up too much resources simply to go through all the key/value pairs and communicate with peers.
+Both read repair and background repair is enabled, with the background repair scheduled to be performed at 24 hour intervals.
+Larger data sets typically need larger intervals, otherwise the background repair will take up too much resources simply to go through all the key/value pairs and communicate with peers.

 A single coordinator serves the below configuration to the node cluster.